 Move to the cloud

 Joint research from Fosway Group and HRN has found that roughly 45 per cent of payroll in Europe is deployed on companies' premises, while only around 15 per cent in the cloud.
 However, Namely found that 45 per cent of firms are planning to move their payroll to the cloud in the next two to three years.

 The reason for this in most cases is simple.
 Two-thirds of businesses believe it will reduce manual work, and experiences with the cloud so far have suggested that this is indeed the case.
 Using the cloud is a simple way to improve efficiency, and while it can be a timesink to set it up in the first place, it can save a lot of time in the long run.

 Does your business have dozens of different job grades, health plans, benefit packages and so on?
 If so, this could be contributing to the problem.
 Research conducted by the Hackett Group found that the most efficient HR departments have 70 per cent fewer job grades than the average, for example.

 Reducing complexity in this manner makes payroll much more streamlined, reducing the amount of time each individual job takes.
 If there are pay grades and job descriptions that could be consolidated into one, then doing so could easily save you time.

 Payroll traditionally involves huge filing cabinets full of physical documents.
 However, this is an incredibly inefficient way of doing things, and it can cost a company an enormous amount of money.
 The Paperless Project has found that just misfiling a document can cost a company $125 (£99) in lost time.

 Losing a document, on the other hand, can cost a business from $300 to $700.
-You might think this won't happen to you, but on average in the US large businesses lose a document once every 12 seconds.
-This is a massive timesink, and making sure all your 'paperwork' is in a computer system can increase efficiency massively.
+You might think this won't happen to you, but on average in the US, large businesses lose a document once every 12 seconds.
+This is a massive time waster, and making sure all your 'paperwork' is in a computer system can increase your efficiency.

 Outsource where necessary